 Campaign Legal: Restore Your Vote–If you’ve had your voting rights taken away because of a felony, you may be able to restore them.
-This site has a useful quiz to help you find out if you can register to vote again, or what you need to do to make yourself eligible to vote again.
+This site has a useful quiz to help you determine if you can register to vote again or what you need to do to make yourself eligible to vote again.

 National League of Women Voters Hamden-North Haven League of Women Voters— The League of Women Voters is a 100-year-old nonpartisan civic organization supported by member donations.
 It was originally started to support the enfranchisement and education of women voters.

 Transform the Vote— A resource for trans voters published and maintained by GLAAD and the National Center for Transgender Equality.